BJP releasing manifesto while section of media waits outside

 It's notable that the manifesto was scheduled to be released at 11 A.M and entry for media was closed from 11:15 AM.

-journalists from BBC, Republic TV, Millennium Post, BTVi, and other prominent media organisations were made to wait outside as the BJP leaders were addressing the manifesto release function.
+Journalists from BBC, Republic TV, Millennium Post, BTVi, and other prominent media organisations were made to wait outside as the BJP leaders were addressing the manifesto release function.

-it is notable among the media persons, many journalists have been covering the BJP since decades.
+It is notable among the media persons, many journalists have been covering the BJP since decades.

 She quipped: it seems that the party thinks it's only electronic media that informs the masses.